Dominican Republic men's national basketball team

 The Dominican Republic national basketball team (Selección de Baloncesto de República Dominicana) represents the Dominican Republic in men's international basketball competitions.
-In 2011 and 2012, John Calipari, the head coach of the University of Kentucky men's basketball team, served as the head coach of the team.
+In 2011 and 2012, John Calipari, the head coach of the University of Arkansas men's basketball team, served as the head coach of the team.
 The team placed third in the 2011 FIBA Americas Championship and fourth in the 2012 FIBA World Olympic Qualifying Tournament, one position shy of qualifying for the 2012 Olympics.